PUGEA/MLDA/README.md

 ## <a name="authors"></a> Authors

-Jing Li (19850826268@163.com).College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics, 29Jiangjun Rd., Jiangning District, 211106Nanjing China.
+Jing Li.
+College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics, 29Jiangjun Rd., Jiangning District, 211106Nanjing China.

-Xuejun Liu (xuejun.liu@nuaa.edu.cn).College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics, 29Jiangjun Rd., Jiangning District, 211106Nanjing China.
+Xuejun Liu.
+College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics, 29Jiangjun Rd., Jiangning District, 211106Nanjing China.

 * * *